Where Outflows Meet Inflows: Gas Kinematics in SSA22 Lyman-$\alpha$ Blob 2 Decoded by Advanced Radiative Transfer Modelling: Abstract

 \section{Abstract}

-We present new spectroscopic observations of Lyman-$\alpha$ (\lya) Blob 2 (LAB2) in the SSA22 protocluster region ($z \sim$ 3.1).
-By creating a narrow-band \lya\ image, we observed extended \lya\ emission in three distinct regions, in which the highest \lya\ surface brightness (SB) center is far away from the known continuum sources.
-We have searched through the MOSFIRE slits that cover the high \lya\ SB regions, but are unable to detect any significant nebular emission near the highest SB center.
-We further map the blue-to-red flux ratio and find that it is anti-correlated with \lya\ SB with a power-law index of $\sim$ -- 0.4.
-To decode the spatially-resolved \lya\ profiles using Monte-Carlo radiative transfer (MCRT) modelling, we use both multiphase, clumpy models and shell models and successfully reproduced the diverse \lya\ morphologies with reasonable physical parameters.
-Significant correlations exist between parameters of two different models, and our multiphase, clumpy model parameters naturally alleviated the previously reported discrepancies between the shell model parameters and data.
-In addition, we have modeled \lya\ spectra at different spatial positions simultaneously, and we find that the variation of the inferred clump outflow velocity can be approximately explained by line-of-sight projection effects.
+We present new spectroscopic observations of Lyman-$\alpha$ (\lya) Blob 2 ($z \sim$ 3.1).
+We observed extended \lya\ emission in three distinct regions, where the highest \lya\ surface brightness (SB) center is far away from the known continuum sources.
+We searched through the MOSFIRE slits that cover the high \lya\ SB regions, but were unable to detect any significant nebular emission near the highest SB center.
+We further mapped the flux ratio of the blue peak to the red peak and found it is anti-correlated with \lya\ SB with a power-law index of $\sim$ -- 0.4.
+We used radiative transfer models with both multiphase, clumpy and shell geometries and successfully reproduced the diverse \lya\ morphologies.
+We found that most spectra suggest outflow-dominated kinematics, while 4/15 spectra imply inflows.
+A significant correlation exists between parameter pairs, and the multiphase, clumpy model may alleviate previously reported discrepancies.
+We also modeled \lya\ spectra at different positions simultaneously and found that the variation of the inferred clump outflow velocities can be approximately explained by line-of-sight projection effects.
 Our results support the `central powering + scattering' scenario, i.e. the \lya\ photons are generated by a central powering source and then scatter with outflowing, multiphase \HI\ gas while propagating outwards.
-The infalling of cool gas near the blob outskirts shapes the observed blue-dominated \lya\ profiles, but its energy contribution is likely to be minor compared to the photo-ionization by star-forming galaxies and/or AGNs.
+The infalling of cool gas near the blob outskirts shapes the observed blue-dominated \lya\ profiles, but its energy contribution to the total \lya\ luminosity is less than 10\%, i.e. minor compared to the photo-ionization by star-forming galaxies and/or AGNs.